Two young American doctors spend honeymoon fighting coronavirus

 The two doctors chat several times a day via Facetime.
 When asked about each other, Shereen said Chaudhry is “super funny” while he said he loves her “witty, sarcastic” sense of humour.

-Both say their faith not just inspires but requires them to help - they are Ahmadi, a Muslim sect that believes in a prophet after Mohammed, an idea rejected by other Muslims.
+Both say their faith not just inspires but requires them to help - they are Ahmadi, a Muslim sect that believes in Mirza Ghulam Ahmed as the second coming of the Messiah, an idea rejected by other Muslims.

 Chaudhry, whose aid worker father also inspires him, already worked as a volunteer implanting pacemakers for free in Bolivia.
-He and Shereen started dating after she contacted him after volunteering in Guatemala to discuss other opportunities.
-Coffee turned into dinner, which they ate in a mall because he had forgotten his jacket.
+He and Shereen, who had herself volunteered in Guatemala, started dating in December.
+They met for a coffee that turned into dinner, which they ate in a mall because he had forgotten his jacket.

 “When we met up, we talked and talked.
 I just knew right away,” he said.
 “We had to give up our big wedding but it’s much more important I got to marry the woman I love.”